Castanospermum australe

 Description

-It may be up to 35 m (115 ft) tall in closely spaced forests, with a straight trunk and narrow crown and grows at a slow to moderate growth rate, depending on the growing conditions.
+It may be up to 35 m (115 ft) tall in closely spaced forests, with a straight trunk and a narrow crown, and it grows at a slow to moderate rate, depending on the growing conditions.
 On open sites, it is typically 10 to 20 m (30 to 60 ft) tall with a low-branching habit and a densely branched, rounded crown.
-The bark is grey or brown, smooth, with age becoming somewhat rough.
+The bark is grey or brown, smooth, and, with age, becomes somewhat rough.

 Leaves are large, up to 45 cm (1.5 ft) long and consist of up to eight pairs of dark glossy green, oval leaflets in a feathery arrangement.
 They remain on the tree throughout the year.

 Flowers are up to 4 cm (1.5 in) long, first yellow, become orange-red, and are borne in clusters directly on the mature branches and to a lesser extent on the trunk.
 However, they are hardly visible through the dense foliage.
 They bloom in spring and are followed by stout, lime-green seedpods 15 to 20 cm (6 to 8 in) long.
-Maturing in late summer to autumn, they become brown with two to four brown-shelled, round ping-pong ball size seed inside.
+Maturing in late summer to autumn, they become brown, with two to four brown-shelled, round, ping-pong-ball-sized seeds inside.

 Climate

 Grows naturally in moderately humid subtropical and tropical climates, generally areas with annual lows of 10 to 23°C, annual highs of 19 to 35°C, annual rainfall of 800 to 4000 mm and a dry season of 6 months or less.
-However, it has its best development as a timber tree in tropical lowlands areas with annual rainfall of 1600 mm or more.
+However, it develops best as a timber tree in tropical lowland areas with annual rainfall of 1600 mm or more.

 Growing